Mystic practises, and their outcome of common truths,

-The writings of many Christian mystics are still available for reading by those interested.
-And their assertions, see examples below from St Theresa1 and Meister Eckhart2, often indicated that God that was truly immanent (i.e. an all pervading God) as well as transcendent of course.
+The writings of many Christian mystics are still available to be read by those who are interested.
+And their findings, see examples below from St Theresa1 and Meister Eckhart2, often indicated that God was truly immanent (i.e. an all pervading God) as well as transcendent of course.

 1 “I understood how our Lord was in all things and how He was in the soul.”